Spike (Buffy the Vampire Slayer): Appearance

 Spike has a punk look which strongly resembles English rock musician Billy Idol; humorously, Buffy claims that Billy Idol in fact stole his look from Spike.
 His hair is peroxide blond for the duration of his time on Buffy and Angel, although in flashbacks it can be seen in its natural medium brown state as well as dyed black.
-His nails are often painted black.
+His nails are often painted black and was often paired with “guyliner”.

 A Y-shaped scar on Marsters's left eyebrow, received during a mugging, was worked into the show; make-up artist Todd McIntosh decided to shave out his eyebrow in order to make it more prominent.
 He also included the scar on Spike's "vamp face" prosthesis, albeit slightly altered as though the skin has stretched.
 In Spike's first appearances the wound still looks fresh, but it gradually fades until, in Angel season 5, it is barely visible.
 A flashback in "Fool for Love" reveals that Spike received the scar from the sword of the first Slayer he killed in 1900.

 Spike usually wears long black leather coats, including one that he took from a Nazi officer and another that he took as a trophy from Nikki Wood, the second Slayer he killed.
 He wore the Slayer's black duster for over twenty-five years.
 When the coat was destroyed by a bomb from the Immortal in Italy, Spike heartbrokenly declared it to be irreplaceable; but the Italian branch of Wolfram & Hart quickly supplied him with a whole wardrobe of new ones, nearly identical, which he happily began wearing.
 His trademark look includes the leather duster, a black T-shirt or v-neck shirt and black denim pants, usually with heavy boots or Doc Martens.
 He also wore a red long-sleeved shirt fairly often, particularly during the earlier seasons of Buffy, and a bright blue shirt early in Season 6 & 7.
 He explained that the shirt was supposed to show Buffy that he had changed and give him confidence (because the First was messing with his head and he did not want Buffy to think he was still evil or crazy).
 But later, he returned to his trademark look, commenting that he was back.